jadecobra/python_tdd_exercises/source/classes/classes.rst

       def test_class_definitions_with_pass(self):
           self.assertIsInstance(classes.ClassWithPass(), object)

-the terminal shows a :doc:`/exceptions/ModuleNotFoundError` because I have an import statement for a module called ``classes``
+the terminal shows a :ref:`ModuleNotFoundError` because I have an import statement for a module called ``classes``

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* I add :doc:`/exceptions/ModuleNotFoundError` to the list of exceptions encountered
+* I add :ref:`ModuleNotFoundError` to the list of exceptions encountered

   .. code-block:: python